Title: | Random Forests, Linear Trees, and Gradient Boosting for Inference and Interpretability |

 observationWeights |

-Denotes the weights for each training observation that determine how likely the observation is to be selected in each bootstrap sample.
+These denote the weights for each training observation which determines how likely the observation is to be selected in each bootstrap sample.
 This option is not allowed when sampling is done without replacement. |

 linear |